SFI Frontiers for the Future Programme

 - To build research capacity, expertise and reputation through funding excellent scientific research

-- To fund highly innovative Awards with strong potential for impact and to provide the opportunity to conduct high-risk, high-reward Projects
+- To fund highly innovative Awards with strong potential for economic and societal impact and to provide the opportunity to conduct high-risk, high-reward Projects

-- To provide additional supports for excellent female researchers to secure funding
+- To provide additional supports for excellent woman researchers to secure funding

 - To retain and improve Ireland’s reputation as a place to carry out excellent research